daniel-c-j/vndb-lite/README.md

 > [!WARNING]
+> This app may contain explicit content, so viewer discretion is strongly advised.
 > This app is in dormant mode, and there are some known issues specifically about the local collection.
 Hopefully will be maintained again in April/June.

 <img src="./media/banner.png" align="center"></img>